mightycatty/model_deployment/readme.md

 ## Usage

-1. frozen your model and convert to specific IR
+1. freeze your model and convert it to specific IR

 ```
 # tf_graph_tookit.py/converter.py provide helpful functions for exporting your model and convert it to IR